Adani's USD 1.2 bn copper plant to boost India's metal production | Headlines

 Adani's USD 1.2 bn copper plant to boost India's metal production

-Billionaire Gautam Adani-led group is building the worlds largest single-location copper manufacturing plant at Mundra in Gujarat, which will help cut Indias dependence on imports and aid energy transition, sources said.The USD 1.2-billion facility will start operations of the first phase by March-end and full-scale 1 million tonnes capacity by FY29 March 2029, two sources with knowledge of the matter said.India joins China and other nations that are rapidly expanding production of copper, a metal crucial for transition away from fossil fuels.
+Billionaire Gautam Adani-led group is building the worlds largest single-location copper manufacturing plant at Mundra in Gujarat, which will help cut Indias dependence on imports and aid energy transition.The USD 1.2-billion facility will start operations of the first phase by March-end and full-scale 1 million tonnes capacity by FY29 March 2029, Kutch Copper Ltd Managing Director Vinay Prakash said.India joins China and other nations that are rapidly expanding production of copper, a metal crucial for transition away from fossil fuels.

 - Country: